olatunjitobiloba/olatunjitobiloba/README.md

 ## 🚀 About Me

 I'm that guy who gets excited about turning raw data into meaningful insights!
-Currently studying Computer Hardware Engineering at Covenant University, but honestly?
+Currently studying Computer Engineering at Covenant University, but honestly?
 Most of my recent passion has been diving deep into **Machine Learning** and wondering why my model thinks a car is going 500 mph. 😅

 ### 🧠 What Gets Me Out of Bed Every Morning